Dr. Gary Tanchak, D.C.

 This post is not intended to diagnose or treat any medical condition.
 We encourage you to check with your medical doctor before using any of the advice given here.

 What is Lymphatic Drainage?
+Why Is Everyone Talking About It?

-During CDT, five major methods are used:
+During a decongestive therapy (CDT), five primary methods are used:

 • Compression – layered bandages or fitted garments to reduce swelling.